libssh2/libssh2/docs/SECURITY.md

 There need to be more and special circumstances to treat such problems as security issues.

-# LIBSSH2-SECURITY (at haxx dot se)
+# Security team

-Who is on this list?
+Who is on the team?
 There are a couple of criteria you must meet, and then we might ask you to join the list or you can ask to join it.
 It really is not formal.
 We only require that you have a long-term presence in the libssh2 project and you have shown an understanding for the project and its way of